- Students around the world have begun to discover the excitement of learning to ask their own questions.

 How else can I get involved?

 If you know of colleagues who have implemented the QFT we would love to hear from them too!
 Please share this with your colleagues who have already joined this educator led movement as well as those who may be searching for an innovative way to elicit students’ questions.
 We always enjoy hearing about the great work YOU are doing in the classroom.
-We encourage you to share stories, student quotes, examples about from your experience and your students’ experiences with the QFT.
+We encourage you to share stories, student quotes, examples from your experience and your students’ experiences with the QFT.
 There are many ways you can do that: Tweet using the #1MilClass and @RightQuestion, find us on Facebook, or email us.